REM Sleep — The Science

 Beyond “You Dream Here”

 REM sleep expands dramatically across the night.
 Cycle 1 contains only ~10 minutes of REM.
 Cycle 5 contains ~45 minutes — as much as the first three cycles combined.
 Sleeping 6 hours (4 cycles) gives approximately 100 minutes of REM.
 Sleeping 7.5 hours (5 cycles) gives ~145 minutes — 45% more from just 1.5 extra hours.
-This disproportionate distribution is why even moderate sleep restriction has outsized effects on cognition and mood — and why the “I’ll sleep when I’m dead” mindset disproportionately steals from your most cognitively irreplaceable sleep.
+This disproportionate distribution is why even moderate sleep restriction has outsized effects on cognition and mood.
+The “I’ll sleep when I’m dead” mindset disproportionately steals from your most cognitively irreplaceable sleep stage.

 REM Distribution Across 5 Sleep Cycles